Santiago Abascal: Political positions

 Abascal says if Spain is to have immigration, it needs to be legal and to favour countries from Latin America which already speak Spanish, and share common values.
 He calls for quotas of immigrants.
 He has stated that an immigrant from Latin America is not the same as an immigrant from a Muslim country.

 Abascal believes that global warming is the "greatest scam in history".
 He is opposed to Agenda 2030.

 Abascal criticised Spanish PM Pedro Sánchez's unilateral recognition of a Palestinian state, saying that it amounts to legitimising the "satanic terrorism" of Hamas, the Palestinian Islamist group responsible for the 7 October attacks.
 He further criticised Sánchez for knowing "nothing of Israel's history".
 Months before, the Spanish prosecutor's office had opened an investigation following Abascal's suggestion during an interview with the Argentine newspaper Clarín that a time might come when people would want to "hang [Sánchez] by the feet".

+In January 2026, Abascal strongly opposed the Sánchez government's plan to regularise up to 500,000 undocumented migrants, denouncing the measure as a reward for illegality and a threat to public services.
+He accused Sánchez of encouraging mass immigration through what he described as a "pull effect" and framed the amnesty as part of a broader policy that would undermine Spanish sovereignty and national identity.

 Personal life

-He first married Ana Belén Sánchez, who was herself a PP candidate in local elections in Llodio and Zuia; they had two children.
+He married Ana Belén Sánchez, who was herself a PP candidate in local elections in Llodio and Zuia; they had two children.
 They subsequently divorced.
-In June 2018, he married the Spanish blogger and influencer Lidia Bedman with whom he had two children.
+In June 2018, he married the Spanish blogger and influencer Lidia Bedman with whom he had three children.

 Abascal is a longtime member of the Spanish Ornithological Society.
 Abascal is an affiliate of the ultraconservative association HazteOir (HO) and was the recipient of a HO Award in 2012.

 Due to recurrent death threats for his political views and work, Abascal is licensed to carry and use a handgun for self-defence.
 Namely, the licence type B, granted to civilians proved to experience a real and high risk of being attacked.
 Under strict Spanish gun laws, such licenses are rare, as only about 0.02% of the population own them.

+Hobbies

 Outside politics, Abascal enjoys football, hiking, horseriding and motorbiking.